NATO leaders agree to bolster eastern forces after invasion | Times Leader

 The NRF can number up to 40,000 troops, but Stoltenberg said that NATO would not be deploying the entire force.
 Parts of a spearhead unit known in NATO jargon as the Very High Readiness Joint Task Force, which is currently led by France, will also be sent.

-The announcement came after NATO members, ranging from Russia’s neighbor Estonia in the north down around the west of conflict-hit Ukraine to Bulgaria on the Black Sea coast, triggered urgent consultations Thursday about their security amid concerns from .
+The announcement came after NATO members, ranging from Russia’s neighbor Estonia in the north down around the west of conflict-hit Ukraine to Bulgaria on the Black Sea coast, triggered urgent consultations Thursday about their security amid concerns from the invasion.

 “We will continue to take all measures and decisions required to ensure the security and defense of all allies,” the leaders said in a statement.
 “We will make all deployments necessary to ensure strong and credible deterrence and defense across the alliance, now and in the future.”

-The world’s biggest security organization previously had around 5,000 troops stationed in — Estonia, Latvia and Lithuania — and Poland, but has significantly beefed up its defenses over the past three months.
+The world’s biggest security organization previously had around 5,000 troops stationed in the Baltic countries — Estonia, Latvia and Lithuania — and Poland, but has significantly beefed up its defenses over the past three months.

+Germany said Friday that it plans to deploy troops and a Patriot anti-missile system to Slovakia, which is a member of NATO and one of the countries to have triggered the urgent consultations, as part of an “enhanced vigilance activity battlegroup.”

+NATO’s Supreme Allied Commander in Europe, U.S. General Tod D. Wolters, said the new contributions “represent a flexible, combat credible force that can be employed in multiple ways and we are utilizing fully their inherent agility.”

 Some of NATO’s 30 member countries are supplying arms, ammunition and other equipment to Ukraine, but NATO as an organization isn’t.
 It won’t launch any military action in support of Ukraine, which is a close partner but has no prospect of joining.